nagasudhirpulla/taming_python/blog/skills/oracle_instantclient.md

 In this post we will install Oracle Instant Client that enables communication between python scripts and oracle database.

 ## Why use Oracle Instant Client
-* Without Oracle Instant Client configured properly, python scripts cannot communicate with the oracle database.
+* Without Oracle Instant Client, python scripts cannot communicate with the oracle database.

 ## When is Instant Client not required
 * If you computer that is running the python scripts already has Oracle database installed in it, Instant Client may not be required.